venkat117/cron-parser/README.md

 ## Output

- The output is formatted as a table with the field name taking the first 14 columns and the times as a space-separated list following it.
+ The output is formatted as a table with the field name.

 ## Limitations